ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/dataconnect/WelcomeApps.png" />

-Scroll down until you see the list of all of your services, like shown below.
+Scroll down the screen until you see the list of all of your services, like shown below.

 <a name="launch" />